viktor-curcic/Comparative-Analysis-of-Different-Formality-Detection-Approaches/README.md

 # Analysis of Formality Detection Approaches

-Evaluation of 6 different models/libraries based on how well they differentiate formal from informal text
+Evaluation of 6 different models/libraries based on how well they differentiate formal from informal text and vice versa

 ## Prerequisites